ankane/searchkick/README.md

 - query like SQL - no need to learn a new query language
 - reindex without downtime
-- easily personalize results for each user [master branch]
+- easily personalize results for each user
-- autocomplete [master branch]
+- autocomplete
-- “Did you mean” suggestions [master branch]
+- “Did you mean” suggestions

 :tangerine: Battle-tested at [Instacart](https://www.instacart.com)